teamviewer/TeamViewerPS/Docs/Help/Remove-TeamViewerPredefinedRole.md

 PS /> Remove-TeamViewerPredefinedRole
 ```

-Removes the Predefined Role tag from the Existing Predefined Role.
+Removes the predefined role flag from the role.

 ## PARAMETERS